simonmarks-deloitte/redis-connector/doc/sample.md

 ## Purpose

-Redis is a data structure server whose keys can contain strings, hashes, lists, sets and sorted sets.
+Redis is a data structure server whose values can contain strings, hashes, lists, sets and sorted sets.
 In this example, we will create a simple page view tracker that counts user page views.

 ## Prerequisites